VetFamily: Andy Reid

 Reid’s uncle also served in World War II and his ship was hit by a torpedo.

 Though his dad died of cancer in 1992, his father, together with his uncle, and brother set Reid up for success.
 He is one of the most successful head coaches in NFL history.
 His teams have won 238 games over a 21-year head coaching career.
-He has won 10 division championships and won a playoff game in 10 different seasons.
+He has won 13 division championships and won a playoff game in over 10 different seasons.

-Next weekend he hopes for another big win.
+In February 2024, he hopes for another big win.

 Blog Tags: